General (scope, time limits)

 Asylum applicants are usually reluctant to act on the delay on the basis of general administrative guarantees, e.g., by requesting Administrative Courts to order AIMA to issue a decision on the application within a given time limit.[4]

-AIMA did not share an estimation of the average duration of the procedure at first instance for 2024.
-According to AIMA, cases decided in 2024 pertained to previous years, prior to AIMA’s operation and thus it is not possible to establish an average duration of the procedure based on 2024 data.
+AIMA did not share an estimation of the average duration of the procedure at first instance for 2025.
+According to AIMA, cases decided in 2025 pertained to previous years, thus an average duration cannot be derived solely from 2025 data.
 There is no available statistics from other sources.

-According to CPR’s observation, significant delays in the processing of regular asylum applications still persist.
-CPR was not able to gather information on any regular procedure decision issued in the course of 2024, including decisions communicated by the authorities in accordance with the law, and decisions that reached CPR’s knowledge by other avenues, i.e., through direct contacts with applicants.
-Thus, for 2024 CPR cannot estimate an overall duration of the procedure.
-In 2023, the overall duration of the procedure[5] ranged from 128 to 1,581 days.
+According to CPR’s observation, very significant delays in the processing of regular asylum applications still persist.[8]
+CPR was able to gather information on 96 regular procedure decisions issued in the course of 2025, including decisions communicated by the authorities to CPR in accordance with the law, and decisions that came to CPR’s knowledge through direct contacts with applicants.
+In these cases, the overall duration of the procedure[9] ranged from 104 to 3,099 days, with an average duration of 662 days.
+Most of the cases subject to regular procedure decisions in 2025 concerned Afghan evacuees, whose cases were fast-tracked by the asylum authority, thereby bringing down the average duration of the procedure.

 A study focusing on the situation of asylum-seeking unaccompanied children and ageing out in Portugal published in 2021 revealed that among those questioned, the majority waited for more than 12 months for a decision on their application for international protection.[10]

-In the context of the provision of legal assistance to asylum applicants, CPR has also at times observed significant delays in the execution of judicial decisions by AIMA, even when a deadline is set by the court.
-According to CPR’s observation, this mostly concerned the execution of judicial decisions ruling that an application should not be processed under an accelerated procedure and consequently ordering the Administration to reanalyse the case under the regular procedure, or Dublin cases that should be reprocessed.
+In the context of the provision of legal assistance to asylum applicants in 2025, CPR has also at times observed significant delays in the execution of judicial decisions by AIMA, even when a deadline is set by the court.
+According to CPR’s observation, this mostly concerned the execution of judicial decisions ruling that an application should not be processed under an accelerated procedure and consequently ordering the Administration to reanalyse the case under the regular procedure, Dublin cases that should be reprocessed, and cases where the Administration is deemed to lack competence to carry out such an act.
 It was mostly thanks to the proactiveness of the applicant that the judicial decision was acted upon by AIMA.

 Prioritised examination and fast-track processing